 Pandemic living is tough for a lot of people.
 For anyone predisposed to depression, it has the potential to be even harder.
 Occasionally, depression can be relatively simple to deal with, but unfortunately, that's rarely the case.
 For most of us, it's a matter of cobbling together as many strategies as possible to get through… Continue reading Struggling With Depression During the Pandemic?

 One of the chapters in my new book Managing the Depression Puzzle is focused on somatic treatments for depression, which involve the application of energy to the brain.
-These types of treatment are not as commonly used as medications or therapy, but they do have a role to play, particularly when it comes to treatment-resistant … Continue reading Somatic Treatments for Depression
+These types of treatment are used less commonly than medications or therapy, but they do have a role to play, particularly when it comes to treatment-resistant depression.… Continue reading Somatic Treatments for Depression

 Some people claim that vitamins and minerals can cure serious mental illness.
 That's not what I'm talking about here.
 While in general, there's not a ton of research funding for supplements and herbal products, there are a number of supplements that do have some research evidence to support their effectiveness in depression.
 For people with… Continue reading Supplements for Depression that Actually Work

 I've never been especially prone to side effects from medications.
 I'd only ever stopped a medication once before due to side effects.
 Then I got hit by the prednisone bus last week.
 It's an experiment that my doctor and I had been mulling over for a while.
 I've had elevated levels of inflammatory marker in… Continue reading Like Death Warmed Over – Dealing with Side effects

 It would be nice if treating mental illness was as simple as popping a pill and carrying on with life.
 But of course life (and mental illness) doesn't work that way.
 Managing a chronic mental illness means drawing on multiple different tools and trying to build up the toolbox as much as possible.
 Earlier in… Continue reading Managing Mental Illness Requires More Than One Tool